AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 afl-fuzz -i - -o output -- bin/target -someopt @@
 ```

 Adding a dictionary is helpful.
-You have to following options:
+You have the following options:

 * See the directory
 [dictionaries/](../dictionaries/), if something is already included for your